wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 ## Part 3 (Extra) Pull all final fasta contings and log files from directories and rename them with sample IDs
 When the MITObim loop is complete (Part 2), the final contigs and log files of each sample will be in separate directories.
 This script will copy those files into a single directory and rename the final contig fasta files with SampleIDs.

-1. Save the script below as "mitobim_rename.sh" and run the shell script (sh mitobim_rename.sh) in the "mitobim_results" directory created in Part 2.
+1. Save the script below as "mitobim_rename.sh" and run the shell script (sh mitobim_rename.sh) in the directory that contains the "mitobim_results" directory created in Part 2.
 Explanations of the script steps are given in the text of the script.

 2. Final renamed contigs files and log files will be copied to a directory called "mitobim_logs_and_final_contigs"